Qard/onchange/README.md

     onchange 'app/**/*.js' 'test/**/*.js' -- npm test

-You can match as many glob patterns as you like, just put the command you want to run after the -- and it will run any time a file matching any of the globs is added changed or deleted.
+You can match as many glob patterns as you like, just put the command you want to run after the `--` and it will run any time a file matching any of the globs is added changed or deleted.

-If you want a more verbose output, include the '-v' flag.
+If you want a more verbose output, include the `-v` flag.
 For Example:

 	onchange 'app/**/*.js' 'test/**/*.js' -v -- npm test